Canadian Federation of Students: Concordia University

 The CFS is a defendant in a suit launched by the Concordia Students' Union seeking recognition of a vote to leave CFS in 2011.
 The National Executive refused to grant a disaffiliation vote before $1.8 million in alleged outstanding membership fees were remitted.
 The then-president of the Concordia Students' Union, Lex Gill, firmly denied this claim: "I am completely firm in my conviction that we do not owe the CFS $1.8 million and never have."
 In 2015, CFS Entities and CSU reached an agreement that the CSU "membership has been terminated."
 The Concordia Graduate Student Association (GSA) has also terminated its membership.
 The details of the agreement remain confidential.

 Post-Graduate Students' Society of McGill University

-In April 2010, members of the Post-Graduate Students' Society of McGill University (PGSS) voted 86% in favour of ending association with the CFS.
+In April 2010, members of the Post-Graduate Students' Society of McGill University (PGSS) voted 86 per cent in favour of ending association with the CFS.
 The CFS did not recognize the results of this vote, leading the PGSS to file suit.
 The PGSS' lawsuit is still in progress.
 In January 2015, a second referendum on membership was held, following a court order against the CFS in response to a separate lawsuit filed by McGill student Ge Sa seeking recognition of an exit petition forwarded by Sa in 2014.
 In the 2015 referendum, McGill graduate students voted 2014 to 56 in favour of leaving the CFS.